 He was soon working full time as a silversmith utilizing vitreous enamel to create individually designed jewellery and hollow ware for churches.

 Early exhibitions were dominated by works in silver and enamel but a leaning towards sculpture was recognised as early as 1965 by art critic Donald Brook, in his exhibition review in the Canberra Times.

-His early sculptures were figurative bronzes but he soon changed to creating more abstract work using steel and stainless steel.
+His early sculptures were figurative bronzes but he soon changed to creating more abstract work using mild steel and stainless steel.
 He also became interested in the use of Dalle de Verre glass set in concrete and polyurethane.

 Ernst was President (several times) of the Association of Sculptors of Victoria and from 1983 to 1988 was President of the Australian National Committee of International Association of Art (UNESCO).
 In this capacity he attended world congresses in Germany, Iraq, Spain, Japan and Mexico.